Khristinasar/Lotta-Coin/README.md

 git pull origin master

-git checkout -b <your name of the branch>
+git checkout -b 'your name of the branch'

 bundle install